arlac77/repository-provider/README.md

 ### entries

-List entries of the branch
+List entries of the branch.

 #### Parameters